-Energy systems are in the midst of historic transitions to which local governments should adapt.
+Energy systems are in the midst of historic transitions and local governments can benefit from these advancements.

-Renewable energy sources offer some definite advantages over carbon-based fuel sources.
-The main drawback to fossil fuels is the pollutants generated from their use.
-Particulate matter, oxides of nitrogen, volatile organic compounds, and greenhouse gases pose real threats to human health, the natural environment, agriculture, and climate stability.
-The environmental costs of fossil fuel production and waste by-products are concerns as well.
-The market is moving away from the dirtiest of fossil fuels – coal – simply because it is better business to use cleaner fuels.
+Renewable energy sources are more sustainable and offer some definite advantages over carbon-based fuel sources.
+The main drawback to carbon-based fossil fuels, like coal, is the pollutants generated from their use, including particulate matter (PM10 and PM2.5), oxides of nitrogen (NOx), sulfur dioxide, volatile organic compounds (VOCs), and greenhouse gases (GHGs).
+These pollutants pose real threats to human health, the natural environment, agriculture, and climate stability.
+The environmental costs of fossil fuel production and its waste by-products are concerns as well.
+The market is moving away from the “dirtiest,” or highest polluting, of fossil fuels – coal – simply because it is better business to use cleaner fuels.

-By demonstrating, educating, and facilitating energy efficiency and local renewable energy development, communities can help their residents save energy, the environment and money.
-Renewables, such as roof-top solar, can reduce our dependence on out-of-region power generation as well as on fossil fuels.
+By demonstrating, educating, and facilitating energy efficiency, along with supporting local renewable energy development, communities can help their residents save energy, the environment, and money.
+Renewable energy, such as rooftop solar energy systems, can reduce our dependence on fossil fuels, while also reducing our need for out-of-region power generation.
 Locally produced energy can be cleaner, more reliable, and more resilient.
 Together, such efforts can build your community’s sustainability “brand” that can attract new business and residents.

 What Communities can do